brasskazoo/alsephina/NOTES.md

 _Note: We're simplifying the concept of 'planets' for now by colonising entire systems_

--   Player can colonise a star system that has a suitable environment
+[x] Player can colonise a star system that has a suitable environment [x] Player cannot colonise a star system with unsuitable environment, unexplored or not visible

 -   [Future] Colonising systems uses energy

 # Scenario: My star systems generate energy